reductstore/website/blog/2024-01-12-implement-async-storage-data-streaming-pytorch/index.md

 Each record fetched contains image annotations and binary image data that can be transformed into an array and then decoded into an image format suitable for display or processing in Python.

-For more detailed instructions, check out the blog post [How to Use 'Cats' dataset with Python ReductStore SDK](<https://www.reduct.store/blog/tutorials/computer-vision/sdks/cats-datasets>).
+For more detailed instructions, check out the blog post [**How to Use 'Cats' dataset with Python ReductStore SDK**](<https://www.reduct.store/blog/tutorials/computer-vision/sdks/cats-datasets>).

 ## Bridging Async and Sync: Creating Custom Iterators for PyTorch
 When streaming data from a remote database to a PyTorch dataset using an asynchronous Python client, one approach is to develop a custom `AsyncIterator`.